ghxiao/owl-toolkit/README.md

 ---------
 1. `git clone https://github.com/ghxiao/owl-toolkit.git`
 2. `cd owl-toolkit`
-3. `ant`
+3. `gradlew distZip`

-Then you will find the scripts and jars in the folder `dist`.
+Then you will find the generated zip file in the folder `build/distributions`.

 Usage